 2. Semi Synthetic Fabrics

 Semisynthetic fabrics are made from natural materials.
 But that has been altered chemically.
-To be clearer, the fabrics come from plants ( bamboo, wood, hemp, jute, and more), then they are modified using modern technology.
-Some of the examples include Rayon, viscose, modal, lyocell, and more.
-These types of materials are considered semi-eco-friendly because the source is natural but to produce it it will need strong chemicals.
+To be clearer, the fabrics come from plants (bamboo, wood, hemp, jute, and more); then they are modified using modern technology.
+Some of the examples include rayon, viscose, modal, lyocell, and more.
+These types of materials are considered semi-eco-friendly because the source is natural, but to produce them, they will need strong chemicals.

 3. Synthetic Fabrics

 Synthetic fabrics are made from petroleum.
-They need a lot of harsh chemicals and energy to be produced at all stage of the production line.
-Some examples of famous types of synthetic fabrics including olefin fabric, microfiber, fleece, and more.
+They need a lot of harsh chemicals and energy to be produced at all stages of the production line.
+Some examples of famous types of synthetic fabrics include olefin fabric, microfiber, fleece, and more.
 These materials will not naturally decompose in the environment.
-These fabrics are now maximum produces in textile industry because easy to use, cheap, and can get many types of finishing with the use of chemicals (wrinkle resistant, waterproof ).
+These fabrics are now the most popular products in the textile industry because they are easy to use, cheap, and can get many types of finishing with the use of chemicals (wrinkle-resistant, waterproof ).
 Apart from this, it can absorb water easily and also dry quickly.

-Firstly, let’s understand how are fabrics made.
+Firstly, let’s understand how fabrics are made.
 A fabric is made with multiple yarns.
-In order to create the fabric these yarns will be woven, knitted, or knotted together, then structure will be formed.
+In order to create the fabric, these yarns will be woven, knitted, or knotted together, then the structure will be formed.
 The end material has a variety of applications, such as garments, accessories, home furnishings, and many more.

 The process of fabric manufacturing undergoes several steps, from harvesting to the final finish.
 It can be created in many different ways, depending on the different types of fabrics.
 Let’s go in-depth through each step one by one.